AngleProtocol/merkl-docs/merkl-mechanisms/technical-overview.md

 For each one, you can view key metrics such as APR, TVL, daily rewards, and reward tokens.
 By opening an opportunity, additional tabs give access to more details:

 - Overview: global information (e.g, dates, chain, APR, blacklist ...)
-- Advanced: detailed information regarding distrbiution's progress, last snapshot, creator address and `campaignId`.
+- Advanced: detailed information regarding distribution's progress, last snapshot, creator address and `campaignId`.
 - Leaderboard: the list of addresses participating in the opportunity
 - Linked Opportunities: related opportunities.
 More info on this in the [glossary](https://docs.merkl.xyz/glossary#linked-opportunities)